hwlee0103/vanillajs-momentum2021/README.md

    ; can reach to each element by index or value
    ; get item from array: array[index]
    ; add item to array: array.push(item);

+6. Object
+   : better way to organize data; when an entity has many properties